llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 [before](https://github.com/llvm/llvm-project/commit/a6240f6b1a34f9238cbe8bc8c9b6376257236b0a)
 the first official release of LLVM, over 20 years ago.

-Today in the monorepo there are over a thousand TableGen source files totalling over 500,000 lines of code.
+Today in the [LLVM monorepo](https://github.com/llvm/llvm-project) there are over a thousand TableGen source files totalling over 500,000 lines of code.
 Making it the 5th most popular language in the monorepo.

 | Language     | files | blank  | comment   | code     |
 | ------------ | ------| -------| --------- | -------- |